noelleleigh/emoji-gender-reveal/README.md

 Once these values are filled out, save the file and run `npm start` to start the server.
 HTTP GET requests to the `tweetEndpoint` you specified will post a tweet with an image and return a JSON object of the response from Twitter.
 If you want the bot to post automatically, you'll need to setup a [cron job](https://www.google.com/search?q=free+web+cron) to hit your server on a regular interval.

-The `emoji` query paramater described above works on this endpoint as well.
+The `emoji` query parameter described above works on this endpoint as well.
 If you want to test the tweet endpoint without actually posting a real tweet, you can use the `noTweet=true` query parameter, such as `/tweet?emoji=🤖&noTweet=true`.

 ## To Do
 - Improve error handling when tweeting a disallowed emoji.